Croxley Green History Project

 Picture

 (© loaned by Lyn Dyke (nee Lyn Oliver) Malvern Way Infant School.
 Lyn (Rosalyn) Oliver is in the back row third on the right.
-Can you name the year and who is in the photo, what is the event, please?
+Barry James Naylor, born 17th July 1944. is second from left on the back row.
+The year is 1949/50 but what is the event, please?
 Identified so far , the little girl on the front row, next to the drummer, with fair short hair is Hazel Green, the boy at 3rd in on the right of the middle row is Colin Riddle and the girl standing on the far left at the end of the front row is Elaine Harris.
 Can you add more names?

 Picture